 The first is for me the categorization since overall the proposed categories may not be scalable.
 Participants must register their discus according to categories proposed by the organizers.
 This has the immediate effect to limit the number of registrations or lead to disputes on the results of the competition.

 If white became fashionable? would we know how to adapt us?

-During the last edition of the France Discus Show 2016 in Arvert, There were 37 registered turquoise discus.
+During the last edition of the Arvert France Discus Show 2016 competition, There were 37 registered turquoise discus.
 This year, the turquoise discus represented a large percentage of registrations.(21% of fish engaged for 7 proposed categories) Never seen before for this contest.

 Same in Napoli 2015 where the "yellow" category was questioned during the World Congress of discus.
 Due to lack of inscriptions and real representative yellow fish.

 The classification systems didn't put some fish "offside"?

 A last example that concerns the number of registrants.
 Because as I told you above, the discus competitions have today around an hundred inscriptions.
 What will happen if tomorrow a contest should welcome 250 or 300 registrations?
 The elders will answer me "In Duisburg there was so far 750 participants! »… What I would say: "Compared to today, was there so many phenotypes of discus?
 "The answer is no...

 The number of proposed categories should not be revised upward?
 (Compared to what is usually met)

 With these examples, I want to just emphasize that our existing classification system does not compensate for an unknown factor for the organizers: What will be the different types of registered phenotypes?!

 Should we proposed 20 categories for discus competitions?
 Not obviously (At least not at the present time...).
 It is not question of blaming here organisators that do their best , but to propose solutions for problems i saw.